mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 We have our dataset with non-probability sampling.
 We find a similar dataset but with a probability sampling: both need to have similar measurement variables, or at least an overlapping set.
 A logistic regression model is trained with both datasets stacked together using the variables we have available for the units: the model predicts the probability of a sample to belong to the non-probablity sampling (y = 1).
-Then, the logistic regression is applied to the non-probability dataset to see if we select the samples or not.

-In understand that the ones with a high probability of belonging to the probability sample are taken.
-Then, methods from probability samplings are applied, as if we knew the probability of selection.

-The videos explain very poorly how that works in practice, only high level explanations are given using confusing and repetitive terms and their contraries.
+The model is applied to the non-probability sampling units and the inferred probability is inverted to create a pseudo weight which replaces the weight we should have used to build a probability sampling.

+More on that in Section 10.5.

 #### 8.3.2 Calibration